 - 12. It is important in any dealings between Members and officers that neither should seek to take unfair advantage of their position. - 13.
 In their dealings with officers (especially junior officers) Members need to be aware that it is easy for them to be overawed and feel at a disadvantage.
 Such feelings can be intensified where Members hold senior and/or political office.
-Certain statutory officers the Head of Paid Service, the Section 73 Chief Finance Officer and the Monitoring Officer have specific roles which Members must understand and respect.
-Members should have particular regard to any advice given by them.
+Certain statutory officers the Head of Paid Service, the Section 73 Chief Finance Officer and the Monitoring Officer have specific roles2 which Members must understand and respect.
+Members should have particular regard to any advice given by them. - 14.
+A Member should not apply undue pressure on an officer either to do anything that they are not empowered to do or to undertake work outside normal duties or outside normal hours.
+Particular care needs to be taken in connection with the use of Combined Authority property and services3.

-&lt;sup>2 See further Article 12 (Officers) of Part 2 of this Constitution.
+2 See further Article 12 (Officers) of Part 2 of this Constitution.

-- 14. A Member should not apply undue pressure on an officer either to do anything that they are not empowered to do or to undertake work outside normal duties or outside normal hours.
-Particular care needs to be taken in connection with the use of Combined Authority property and services. - 15.
-Similarly, an officer must neither seek to use undue influence on an individual Member to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other officers.
+15. Similarly, an officer must neither seek to use undue influence on an individual Member to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other officers4.